rust-lang/cargo/src/doc/src/reference/workspaces.md

 When specified, `default-members` must expand to a subset of `members`.

+<a id="the-metadata-table"></a>
 ### The `workspace.metadata` table

-Like the [`package.metadata`][package-metadata] table, the `workspace.metadata`
-table is ignored by Cargo and will not be warned about.
+The `workspace.metadata` table is ignored by Cargo and will not be warned about.
 This section can be used for tools that would like to store workspace configuration in `Cargo.toml`.
 For example:

 ```toml
 [workspace]